RohitBhalerao/RohitBhalerao/README.md

 ### Hello, I'm Rohit! 👋

+## I use cloud technologies and big data infrastructure to manage my organizations data, and make it available for data-driven teams to use.
 ## I use data to create insights that lead to successful actions and business decisions.
-It is super cool, ikr!!

-- 📍  I'm an Indian, currently based in Lille, France.
+- 📍  I'm an Indian, currently based in Paris, France.
 - 🏫 MSc.
-Big Data Analytics at IESEG School of Management, Lille.
+Big Data Analytics at the Lille Catholic University & Business studies at IESEG School of Management.
-- ✔️ I’m looking for opportunities where I create high-impact goal-oriented solutions.
-- 🥅 2021 Goals: Survive a pandemic
+- I’m working at www.ankorstore.com as a data and analytics engineer.
+- 🥅 2024 Goals: Climb a mountain 5500 metres in altitude and help ankorstore reduce google cloud costs by 30%
-- ❤️ Things I love : Solving problems, football, light-hearted humor and ofcourse, Data Science.
+- ❤️ Things I love : Solving problems, sports and ofcourse, Data Technology.

 -----